RajatSinghhh/Infinifi_Protocol/README.md

 └── README.md   ← (you are here)
 ```

 ### ✍️ Contributing

-If you encounter other edge cases or security risks worth disclosing, please open an issue or reach out securely.
+If you identify additional vulnerabilities or improvements, please open an issue or submit a pull request.
+Security disclosures can be sent directly to *[rajatsingh321001@gmail.com]*.

 ---

-© <?= date('Y') ?> <?= $ownerName ??
-"AuditDrop" ?> – All rights reserved.